 Can your sleep habits affect your genetic likelihood for disease?

 Things like diet and physical activity can affect genetic risk, so the researchers also tested whether sleep behavior would have a similar effect.
-They did not find a connection between healthy sleep score and genetic cardiovascular risk.
+They did not find a connection between a healthy sleep score and genetic cardiovascular risk.

 How does less sleep impact the heart?